-Lucy’s Tavern is the best kind of small-town bar.
+Lucy’s Tavern is the best kind of bar.
 It has a good jukebox, a bartender with a generous pour, and it’s always open, even in terrible weather.
 Lucy’s is where everyone ends up, whether they mean to or not.

-There’s the tipsy advice columnist who has a hard time following her own advice, the ex-con who falls for the same woman over and over again, and the soup-maker who tries to drink and cook his way out of romantic despair.
+There’s the tipsy advice columnist who has a hard time following her own advice.
+The ex-con who falls for the same woman over and over again.
+And the soup-maker who tries to drink and cook his way out of romantic despair.
 Theirs are the kinds of stories about love and life that unfold late in the evening, when people finally share their secret hopes and frailties.

 Later, at the Bar is as warm and inviting as a good shot of whiskey on a cold winter night.

-Get a FREE e-book by joining our mailing list today!
+Get a FREE ebook by joining our mailing list today!
 Plus, receive recommendations for your next Book Club read.